tkruba/doyouknowb0xxy/README.md

 - Playing other PC games => Melee + HID or 8KeysSet + Keyboard or Xbox360 + Xbox360 or Melee + Xbox360
 - Playing other games on Switch => WFPP + WFPP
 - Playing other games on Xbox (requires Brooks Wingman XB) => Xbox360 + Xbox360 or Melee + Xbox360
+- Playing other games on PlayStation (requires Brooks Wingman XE) => Xbox360 + Xbox360 or WFPP + WFPP
 - Playing Melee/P+ on PC on the same setup as someone using a Gamecube controller and therefore an adapter => Melee/P+ + HID & configure the HID

 Configuring the HID means: selecting the Frame1 profile in top right corner of the configuration window (Controllers > Standard Controller > Configure), changing the selecfed device to "pico-rectangle - HID with triggers" and reconfiguring the Control stick Up/Down & C-Stick Up/Down inputs.